Purpose of Capacity Planning

 Sizing

-- Adjust the architecture (modifications, additions, removals) according to the capacity plan.
+Adjust the architecture according to the capacity plan, including changes, additions, or deletions of architecture.

 Measurement